Critical Thinking Exercises for Teams

 Critical thinking exercises are structured activities designed to improve how individuals and teams analyze information, evaluate arguments, and make decisions.
 Unlike passive learning, these exercises actively engage participants in questioning assumptions, considering multiple perspectives, and reasoning through complex problems.

-Whether you're running a team retrospective, planning a major initiative, or trying to break through a creative block, the right critical thinking exercise can transform how your team approaches problems.
+Whether you're running a team retrospective, planning a major initiative, or breaking through a creative block, the right exercise transforms how your team approaches problems.

 Why Practice Critical Thinking?